 If you’re testing a web application, it would naturally be best to test it with not only one but with all of the most popular browsers (cross-browser testing).

-This blog post will show you how to record your automated tests using a browser and then automatically execute the recorded tests with different browsers.
-With Ranorex v3.2 (and higher) you can run your tests in Internet Explorer, Mozilla Firefox, Google Chrome and Apple Safari.
+This blog post will show you how to record your automated website browser tests and then automatically execute the recorded tests on different browser for browser compatibility testing.
+Ranorex is a cross browser testing tool which can run tests in Microsoft Internet Explorer, Mozilla Firefox, Google Chrome and Chromium.

 Sample Test Suite Project

-To demonstrate how to perform a multiple browser test, we will generate a small sample which enters data in our VIP Database Test Web Application, a small web application having the same functionality as the VIP Database you might know from our user guide.
+To demonstrate how to perform a multiple browser test, we will generate a small sample which enters data in our VIP Database Test Web Application

 First of all we’ll create a Test Case holding two Recordings, one for opening and one for closing the browser as setup and teardown modules.